 ‘Mental disorder’ is difficult to define.
 Generally speaking, mental disorders are conditions that involve either loss of contact with reality or distress and impairment.
-These experiences lie on a continuum of normal human experience, and so it is impossible to define the point at which they become pathological.
-Furthermore, concepts such as schizophrenia, depression, and personality disorder listed in classifications of mental disorders may not in fact map onto any real or distinct disease entities; even if they do, the symptoms and clinical manifestations that define them are open to subjective interpretation.
+These experiences lie on a continuum of normal human experience, and so it is impossible to define the precise point at which they become pathological.
+Furthermore, concepts such as borderline personality disorder, schizophrenia, and depression listed in classifications of mental disorders may not map onto any real or distinct disease entities; even if they do, the symptoms and clinical manifestations that define them are open to subjective interpretation.

-Rather than being stigmatized or romanticized, mental disorders should be seen for nothing more and nothing less than what they are, an expression of our deepest human nature.
+Rather than being medicalized or romanticized, mental disorders, or mental dis-eases, should be understood as nothing less or more than what they are, an expression of our deepest human nature.
 By recognizing their traits in ourselves and reflecting upon them, we may be able both to contain them and to put them to good use.

 This is, no doubt, the highest form of genius.